scrapy/scrapy/docs/ref/settings.rst

 Default: ``100``

-Maximum number of concurrent items to process in parallel (per domain) in the Item Processor (aka.
-Item Pipeline).
+Maximum number of concurrent items (per response) to process in parallel in the Item Processor (also known as the Item Pipeline).

 .. setting:: COOKIES_DEBUG